dustinpfister/test_vjs/for_post/js-javascript-example-orb-module/README.md

 ### dual type

+A dual type is any orb where the simple ratio is 1 to 1 for any two elements

 ```js
 var orb = orbMod.createFromLevel([1,0,1,0], 7);
 console.log(orb.type); // 'dual'
 ```

 ### triple type

+A triple orb is any orb that has a simple ratio of 1 to 1 to 1 for any three elemnts

 ```js
 var orb = orbMod.createFromLevel([1,0,1,1], 7);